 CDC: Coronavirus.
 Stay up-to-date about how you can best protect yourself and your family.

-NEW!
 Easy Indoor Activities for Energetic Kids Easterseals DuPage & Fox Valley shares these ideas for parents who care for an energetic child during these stay-at-home times.

 Help Kids Understand the Coronavirus.Easterseals Michigan has shared this useful resource to assist parents in helping children to understand what the Coronavirus is all about.